 You can add a battery.
 However, a 2kW system is busy trying to run your house and there’s probably not a lot of surplus power to charge the battery each day.
 You will probably have to add substantially to your solar system in order to keep the battery charged and the house supplied, so systems below 5kW will probably struggle to do this.
 If you replace your inverter with a hybrid inverter then you can add panels to charge the battery.
 At any rate, you are going to have to call us to work this out.

 What is ac and dc coupling?

 This refers to the method of connection of battery systems to solar PV systems.
 With a dc system, everything takes place on the dc side of the system.
 You need battery inverter and a battery management system to do this.
 With a hybrid inverter the solar panels connect straight into the inverter as does the battery because a hybrid inverter contains the Battery Managemenst System (BMS).
 If you don’t have a hybrid you will need to add a battery inverter and a BMS.
 It’s a very busy installation doing it this way.
 Our Redback system is a neat example of a dc coupled system

 With an ac system, the battery system connects to the ac side of the solar.
-Brands like Tesla and Enphase are ac coupled.
+Brands like Tesla, Redback and Enphase are ac coupled.
 These modules connect up to the existing system without change but the battery module also contains the BMS and battery inverter.
 These systems are very neat.

 Can batteries be installed outside?